-In my opinion, the information given in the explanatory foreword for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In our opinion, the information given in the explanatory foreword for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which I report by exception
+Matters on which we report by exception

-I report to you if:
+We report to you if:

-- in my opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007; - I issue a report in the public interest under section 8 of the Audit Commission Act 1998; - I designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Authority to consider it at a public meeting and to decide what action to take in response; or - I exercise any other special powers of the auditor under the Audit Commission Act 1998.
+- in our opinion the annual governance statement does not reflect compliance with 'Delivering Good Governance in Local Government: a Framework' published by CIPFA/SOLACE in June 2007: - we issue a report in the public interest under section 8 of the Audit Commission Act 1998; - we designate under section 11 of the Audit Commission Act 1998 any recommendation as one that requires the Authority to consider it at a public meeting and to decide what action to take in response; or - we exercise any other special powers of the auditor under the Audit Commission Act 1998.

-I have nothing to report in these respects.
+We have nothing to report in these respects.

-Other matters on which I am required to conclude
+Other matters on which we are required to conclude

-I am required under Section 5 of the Audit Commission Act 1998 to satisfy myself that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-I am also required by the Audit Commission's Code of Audit Practice to report any matters that prevent me being satisfied that the audited body has put in place such arrangements.
+We are required under Section 5 of the Audit Commission Act 1998 to satisfy ourselves that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are also required by the Audit Commission's Code of Audit Practice to report any matters that prevent us being satisfied that the audited body has put in place such arrangements.

-I have undertaken my audit in accordance with the Code of Audit Practice and, having regard to the guidance issued by the Audit Commission in October 2011, I have considered the results of my review of the annual governance statement.
+We have undertaken our audit in accordance with the Code of Audit Practice and, having regard to the guidance issued by the Audit Commission in November 2012, we have considered the results of the following:

+• our review of the annual governance statement;

-As a result, I have concluded that there are no matters to report.
+As a result, we have concluded that there are no matters to report.